Italian Pirate Party: History

 In the 2009 EP elections the Party candidated its secretary, Alessandro Bottoni, as an independent in the Left and Freedom list in the Northern-Oriental Italy circoscription, gaining only 820 preferences and any seat in the EP parliament.

 In 2011 Marco Manuel Marsili founded a political party named "Pirate Party" with Jolly Roger on an orange background as symbol.
 It initially included the signet of the Pirate Party International.
 It caused a legal dispute, followed by an order from the court of Milan on 30 March 2012, which obliged the Marsili's party not to use the Pirate Party symbols in order to protect the name and the symbol of the Italian Pirate Party.
 The court sentenced for a fine for every violation and condemned Manuel Marco Marsili to pay the litigation costs.

 In December 2011 the Party changed its statute and is the first organization to replace its board by a permanent virtual assembly using the LiquidFeedback platform.

 In the 2013 regional elections in Lazio the Party candidated Arturo Di Corinto as independent in Left Ecology Freedom, but he was not elected.
 The party was also interested to run in the 2013 Trentino-Alto Adige/Südtirol elections but in the end he did not participate.

-In the local elections in Rome, the Party initially was intended to present its own candidate for mayor, Josef Yemane Tewelde named "Jojo", an Eritrean-Italian boy, technically not electable because he didn't have the Italian citizenship.
+In the local elections in Rome, the Party initially was intended to present its own candidate for mayor, Josef Yemane Tewelde named "Jojo", an Eritrean-Italian boy, technically not electable because he did not have the Italian citizenship.
 Then, it joined the list "Repubblica Romana" with Sandro Medici candidate for mayor, collecting 720 votes (0.07%) and gaining no seat.
-Initially there was the intention to run with a candidate for president in the Friuli-Venezia Giulia regional elections, but it finally didn't take part to those elections.
+Initially there was the intention to run with a candidate for president in the Friuli-Venezia Giulia regional elections, but it finally did not take part to those elections.